 In the late 19th century, an accountant-turned-engineer named Robert Manning developed an equation that describes the effects of a channel's characteristics on an open channel's water flow rate.
 Manning's equation was developed to fit the data recorded during his time.

-In his equation, Manning concluded that the water flow rate is dependent on the material used in the construction of the channel, the channel's cross-sectional shape, and its slope.
+In his equation, Manning concluded that the water flow rate depends on the material used in constructing the channel, the channel's cross-sectional shape, and its slope.

-The material used in the construction of the channel describes the roughness of the channel surface.
+The material used in the channel construction describes the roughness of the channel surface.
 The rougher the surface is, the slower the water flows through it.
 Lining a channel with a smooth-finish concrete or grouted rip rap would allow a faster flow of water compared to a natural channel.
-Rivers and other natural water streams are examples of natural channels which are usually lined with river rocks and some underwater vegetation.
+Rivers and other natural water streams are examples of natural channels usually lined with river rocks and some underwater vegetation.

 The channel's shape also affects the water flow rate in important ways.
 First, the larger the cross-sectional area of the channel, the more water can flow through it.
 However, the water flow rate slows down due to friction between the water and the channel's surface.
 We can quantify this interface where the water meets the channel's surface by what we call the wetted perimeter.

 The wetted perimeter is the cross-sectional length of the channel that the water touches (and gets wet), hence its name.
-The larger the wetted perimeter is, the more area the water gets in contact with the channel, therefore slowing down the water flow.
+The larger the wetted perimeter is, the more area the water gets in contact with the channel.
+That results in the slowing down of the water flow.

 In open channel flow, the slope of the channel also affects the water flow rate.
 The steeper the slope of the channel is, the faster the water flows down the channel.
 Our elevation grade calculator can help you determine the slope of a particular area.